Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Introduction

 We next study the locus of maps in $\cA_2 (\Fpbar)$ with a non-trivial automorphism.
 For a given point $x \in \M_d$, we freely write $\Aut(x) \cong G$ to mean that any map representing $x$ has automorphism group isomorphic to $G$.
 Many subgroups of $\PGL_2$ arise in just one conjugacy class, so such a description often suffices to describe the conjugacy class $\Aut(x)$.

 To state the result, we use the explicit isomorphism $\M_2 \to \A^2$ given by $f \mapsto (\sigma_1, \sigma_2)$, where $\sigma_1$ and $\sigma_2$ are the first two elementary symmetric polynomials evaluated at the multipliers of the fixed points of $f$.
-This isomorphism was established over $\C$ by Milnor \cite{Milnor} and extended to an isomorphism of schemes over $\Spec \ZZ$ by Silverman \cite[Theorem 5.1]{Silvermana}. \begin{thm} The geometry of the automorphism locus $\cA_2(\bar{\FF}_p)$ depends on the prime $p$, in the following way. \begin{enumerate} \item \boxed{p = 2}: The automorphism locus $\mathcal{A}_2(\bar{\FF}_2)$ is the line $\sigma_1=0$.
+This isomorphism was established over $\C$ by Milnor \cite{Milnor} and extended to an isomorphism of schemes over $\Spec \ZZ$ by Silverman \cite[Theorem 5.1]{Silvermana}.